-96% of cancer patients in a hospital claim to be in better health than the average cancer patient.
+Ninety-six percent of cancer patients claim to be in better health than the average cancer patient.

-94% of college professors said they are better-than-average teachers.
+Ninety-four percent of professors say they are better-than-average teachers.

-You destroy that paralysis when you think of yourself as such a beginner that just doing anything is an accomplishment.
+You destroy that paralysis when you think of yourself as just a student, and your current actions as just practice.